evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 With infinite compute, program synthesis is trivial -- just look through all programs for one that works.
 In practice, we need to find a working program with as few samples as possible.
 This post covers how to _generate_ programs using language modeling.

-This post has dependencies on [the previous post](/program-synthesis-primer/what-is-synthesis/).
-Let's start with a short re-cap.
+Let's start with a short re-cap of last post.

 ## the problem
-Let's re-use the same `spec` as before, the goal is to find a rectangle that meets the specification.
+The `spec` is find a rectangle that keeps the grass coordinates inside, and mushrooms outside.
 ![Image with caption](/program-synthesis-primer/assets/generating-programs/spec.png "icons created by Freepik - Flaticon, monkik")

 ## the dream and the reality